kanselarij-vlaanderen/dcat-dataset-publication-service/README.md

 On successful release of a dataset, the status of the `ext:ReleaseTask` is updated to `success`.

-The service makes 2 core assumptions that must be respected at all times:
-1. At any moment we know that the latest `ext:deltaUntil` timestamp on a task, either in failed/ongoing/success state, reflects the timestamp of the latest delta file that has been completely and successfully consumed
-2. Maximum 1 release task is running at any moment in time
+The service makes a core assumption that must be respected at all times maximum 1 release task is running at any moment in time

 ### API
 ```